mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 - If the overlying transport determines that this packet may be freely reordered, the sender sets the R flag.

-- The overlying transport may freely use the four ignored flag bits for its own purposes.
+- If the overlying transport determines that this packet is the last to be sent in this direction, the sender sets the S flag; see
+ {{bidirectional-stop-signaling}} for details.

 ## Receiver Behavior

 When a receiver receives a packet containing a PLUS Basic Header, it processes the values in the Basic Header as follows:

-- It verifies that the magic number is the constant 0xd800fffe.
+- It verifies that the magic number is the constant 0xd800fff.

 - It verifies the integrity of the information in the PLUS Basic Header, using information carried in the overlying transport.
 Packets failing integrity